SPDR Portfolio Emerging Markets ETF (NYSEARCA:SPEM) Shares Sold by Occidental Asset Management LLC

-Occidental Asset Management LLC reduced its position in shares of SPDR Portfolio Emerging Markets ETF (NYSEARCA:SPEM – Free Report) by 24.8% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 44,445 shares of the company’s stock after selling 14,673 shares during the period.
-Occidental Asset Management LLC’s holdings in SPDR Portfolio Emerging Markets ETF were worth $1,492,000 at the end of the most recent quarter.
+Occidental Asset Management LLC lessened its holdings in SPDR Portfolio Emerging Markets ETF (NYSEARCA:SPEM – Free Report) by 24.8% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 44,445 shares of the company’s stock after selling 14,673 shares during the period.
+Occidental Asset Management LLC’s holdings in SPDR Portfolio Emerging Markets ETF were worth $1,492,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other hedge funds have also recently bought and sold shares of the company.
-Sanctuary Wealth Management L.L.C. acquired a new stake in SPDR Portfolio Emerging Markets ETF during the 4th quarter worth about $28,000.
-VisionPoint Advisory Group LLC acquired a new stake in SPDR Portfolio Emerging Markets ETF during the 2nd quarter worth about $30,000.
-PrairieView Partners LLC raised its holdings in SPDR Portfolio Emerging Markets ETF by 61.8% during the 2nd quarter.
-PrairieView Partners LLC now owns 916 shares of the company’s stock worth $31,000 after buying an additional 350 shares during the period.
-PCA Investment Advisory Services Inc. acquired a new stake in SPDR Portfolio Emerging Markets ETF during the 2nd quarter worth about $32,000.
-Finally, BNP Paribas Arbitrage SNC acquired a new stake in SPDR Portfolio Emerging Markets ETF during the 1st quarter worth about $36,000.
+Other large investors have also modified their holdings of the company.
+Sanctuary Wealth Management L.L.C. acquired a new position in shares of SPDR Portfolio Emerging Markets ETF in the 4th quarter valued at $28,000.
+VisionPoint Advisory Group LLC acquired a new position in shares of SPDR Portfolio Emerging Markets ETF in the 2nd quarter valued at $30,000.
+PrairieView Partners LLC lifted its stake in shares of SPDR Portfolio Emerging Markets ETF by 61.8% in the 2nd quarter.
+PrairieView Partners LLC now owns 916 shares of the company’s stock valued at $31,000 after purchasing an additional 350 shares during the last quarter.
+PCA Investment Advisory Services Inc. acquired a new position in shares of SPDR Portfolio Emerging Markets ETF in the 2nd quarter valued at $32,000.
+Finally, BNP Paribas Arbitrage SNC purchased a new stake in shares of SPDR Portfolio Emerging Markets ETF in the 1st quarter valued at $36,000.

 SPDR Portfolio Emerging Markets ETF Price Performance